The Best Places To Visit In Colorado

 Definitely worth a spot on your Colorado itinerary, Red Rocks Amphitheater is an amazing free site open all year from dawn until dusk to hike and enjoy the miles and miles of trails around the park.

 Even if you cannot attend a live event or class there, you should definitely check it out.
-The amphitheater is framed on each side by huge sandstone red rock formations which make this outdoor stage the most unique in the world.
-You are sure to be in awe as you stand at the top of the amphitheater and view the stage with Denver and its mountainscape as the backdrop.
+The amphitheater is framed on each side by huge sandstone red rock formations, which make this outdoor stage the most unique in the world.

-After you are done viewing the magnificent amphitheater, you can descend down the 380 steps or return to your car and drive to the main level.
+After you are done viewing the magnificent amphitheater, you can descend the 380 steps or return to your car and drive to the main level.

-PRACTICAL INFORMATION: Red Rocks Park and Amphitheater is just a short 15-mile drive from Denver in Morrison, Colorado.
+Red Rocks Park and Amphitheater is just a short 15-mile drive from Denver in Morrison, Colorado.

 Rocky Mountain National Park

-Easily one of the best places to visit in Colorado, Rocky Mountain National Park is fun to explore in any season.
+Rocky Mountain National Park is fun to explore in any season.

 If you are into hiking, you will be pleased to know that the park boasts more than 350 miles of trails, going through alpine peaks, by clear lakes, and along green meadows.
 This is also where you will find Longs Peak, one of Colorado’s “fourteeners,” or mountains that are taller than 14,000 feet.

 If you visit in the winter, you will find loads to do.
-If you want to go snowshoeing head to Bear Lake, which is packed with good trails.
+If you want to go snowshoeing, head to Bear Lake, which is packed with good trails.
 Glacier Gorge and Hidden Valle – which is a former ski hub – are the only places where you can go sledging.

 The park is a fantastic place to admire wildlife.
-Winter is the best time to spot species such as elk, mule deer, coyotes and other large mammals – these are animals that prefer colder climates and move to lower elevations in the winter months, making it easier to spot them.
+Winter is the best time to spot species such as elk, mule deer, coyotes, and other large mammals – these are animals that prefer colder climates and move to lower elevations in the winter months, making it easier to spot them.

 Make sure to read my post The Best Things To Do In Rocky Mountain National Park.